 A 2-quart pot works great for boiling up to 12 eggs.

-Hard boiled eggs will last one week in the fridge in an airtight container, peeled or unpeeled.
+Hard boiled eggs will last for one week in the refrigerator, peeled or unpeeled, when stored in an airtight container.

-If cooking at altitude, we recommend increasing the boiling time by 10%-15%.
+If cooking hard boiled eggs at altitude, we recommend increasing the boiling time by 10%-15%.